Stray and Unwanted Animals

 Be sure that dogs are on leashes and cats are in carriers.
 Unfortunately, we cannot guarantee personal belongings, such as toys or blankets, will stay with your pet.
 When dropping off an animal, please allow some extra time for us to gather information from you about your pet.

 We evaluate each animal on its health and behavior for our adoption program.
-Although we cannot guarantee placement for any animal, we are proud to adopt more than 3,000 pets into new homes each year.
-Other options we may explore for your pet include breed-rescue groups, transfer to another shelter, or humane euthanasia.
+Although we cannot guarantee placement for any animal, we are proud to adopt thousands of pets into new homes each year.
+Other options we may explore for your pet include breed-specific or all breed rescue groups, transfer to another shelter, or humane euthanasia.

 If You Find A Pet